deltabeard/Haiyajan/README.md

 Execute `make help` in order to see various build options.
 Some options may be automatically selected or unsupported for your build platform.

+When building with MSVC build tools, SDL2.lib must be located in the root folder of this repository (the same directory as this README.md file).
+The SDL_LIBS environment variable must be set to the SDL2 include folder like:
+`make SDL_LIBS="/IC:\SDL2\include"`.

 ## Aims
 - Simple to use.